cranjesh/images-test/The_Blackwood_Inheritance.md

 11. [The Final Assembly](#chapter-11-the-final-assembly)
 12. [Aftermath and Justice](#chapter-12-aftermath-and-justice)

-Here’s the edited Chapter 1 following your style guidelines, preserving all dialogue, plot points, and image placement while tightening prose:

----
 ## Chapter 1: Lady Blackwood's Visit

 Rain drummed against the windows of 221B Baker Street as I finished recording notes from our last case.
 Holmes, in his armchair, studied a telegram, pipe smoke curling rhythmically upward.